proxmox/proxmox-backup/docs/administration-guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Sometimes it is desired to exclude certain files or folders from a backup archive.
-Using the proxmox backup client this is possible via simple text based ``.pxarexclude`` files placed in the filesystem hierarchy.
+To tell the Proxmox backup client when and how to ignore files and directories, place a text file called ``.pxarexclude`` in the filesystem hierarchy.

-Whenever such a file is encountered in a directory, the backup client reads its content and lines are interpreted as glob match patterns for files/directories to exclude from the archive.
+Whenever the backup client encounters such a file in a directory, it interprets each line as glob match patterns for files and directories that are to be excluded from the backup.

-The file must contain a single glob pattern on each line.
+The file must contain a single glob pattern per line.
 Empty lines are ignored.
-The same is true for lines starting with ``#``, indicating a line containing comments.
+The same is true for lines starting with ``#``, which indicates a comment.
-Lines starting with ``!`` correspond to glob match patterns for explicit inclusion of files previously excluded by a match.
-This allows for example to exclude all entries in a directory except for a few single files.
+A ``!`` at the beginning of a line reverses the glob match pattern from an exclusion to an explicit inclusion.
+This makes it possible to exclude all entries in a directory except for a few single files/subdirectories.
-Lines ending in ``/`` match directory entries only.
+Lines ending in ``/`` match only on directories.
-The folder containing the ``.pxarexclude`` file is considered to be the root of the given patterns.
-It is only possible to match files in this or below this folder.
+The directory containing the ``.pxarexclude`` file is considered to be the root of the given patterns.
+It is only possible to match files in this directory and its subdirectories.

-``\`` is used to escape glob characters. ``?`` matches any single character, ``*`` matches any character including the empty string.
+``\`` is used to escape special glob characters.
+``?`` matches any single character.
+``*`` matches any character, including an empty string.
-``**`` is used to match also subdirectories and can be used to exclude for example all files ending in ``.tmp`` within the directory or a subdirectory by the following pattern ``**/*.tmp``.
+``**`` is used to match subdirectories.
+It can be used to, for example, exclude all files ending in ``.tmp`` within the directory or subdirectories with the following pattern ``**/*.tmp``.
 ``[...]`` matches a single character from any of the provided characters within the brackets. ``[!...]`` does the complementary and matches any singe character not contained within the brackets.
-It is also possible to specify ranges by two characters separated by ``-``.
-For example ``[a-z]`` matches any lowercase alphabetic character, ``[0-9]`` matches any one single digit.
+It is also possible to specify ranges with two characters separated by ``-``.
+For example, ``[a-z]`` matches any lowercase alphabetic character and ``[0-9]`` matches any one single digit.

-The order of the glob match patterns defines if the file is finally included or excluded, later entries win over previous ones.
+The order of the glob match patterns defines if a file is included or excluded, later entries win over previous ones.
-This is also true for match patterns encountered deeper down the directory tree, which may then override a previous exclusion.
+This is also true for match patterns encountered deeper down the directory tree, which can override a previous exclusion.
-Note however that folders marked for exclusion are not read by the client, so ``.pxarexclude`` files contained within have no effect.
+Be aware that excluded directories will **not** be read by the backup client.
+A ``.pxarexclude`` file in a subdirectory will have no effect.
-``.pxarexclude`` files are treated as regular files and are also included in the backup archive.
+``.pxarexclude`` files are treated as regular files and will be included in the backup archive.

-For example, consider the following folder structure:
+For example, consider the following directory structure:

 .. code-block:: console